may/calmwater1/readme.txt

 ;; Created: 2020-05-13
-;; Revised: 2020-05-28
+;; Revised: 2020-05-30
 ;; Copyright: Nicholas E. May.
 All rights reserved.
-;;
-;; invoke with: guile --no-auto-compile -s

 # NOW

-mocking up data structure w/ lists of records ;;working out how to pass by reference with quoted symbols w/o local symbol capture
+finishing project implementaiton in ruby implementing tasks in ruby

+MAYBE

-MAYBE.finishing design goals in blog post before writing software?
+.finishing design goals in blog post before writing software?
 MAYBE.process all the subtasks in rtm for this project to see if any other features needed to be accounted for in data sturcture

 todo - document that if you don't specify a life context it will default to personal.